 - Weekend life in the boarding halls is bustling!
 FSHA is close to Pasadena, which boasts many excellent retail stores, restaurants and movie theaters, as well as museums and cultural landmarks.
 The activities director plans a special monthly activity, ranging from visiting local ski resorts, enjoying some of Southern California`s finest beaches, shopping at the outlets in the desert city of Palm Springs or having fun at a nearby amusement park, such as Disneyland, Universal Studios, Knott's Berry Farm or Magic Mountain.

-- The Director of Boarding Students and supervisors live with the students in the boarding halls and ensure that school attendance, meal times, study hours and curfews are followed.
+- The Director of Residential Life and boarding supervisors live with the students in the boarding halls and ensure that school attendance, meal times, study hours and curfews are followed.
 Dominican Sisters reside in the same building and interact with the students daily.

-- Approximately 25% of the Academy`s student body receives some form of scholarship or financial aid.
+- Approximately 25% of the school's student body receives some form of scholarship or financial aid.
 During the 2016-17 academic year, $1,000,000 was awarded in financial aid to qualified students.

 - Additionally, between four and six incoming freshmen who demonstrate outstanding achievement in academics, entrance exam results, co-curricular activities, service to school and community, and based on teacher/principal recommendations receive merit scholarships ranging from $2,000 to $8,000.

 - The original mission-style buildings, which were designed in 1927 by noted Southern California architect Myron Hunt, overlook the San Gabriel Valley and the Pasadena Rose Bowl from the crest of the San Rafael hills.

 - School accreditations: WASC, CAIS, NCEA, Members of NAIS, WCEA

 - Submit Review for Flintridge Sacred Heart Academy